child-centred play therapy

 + Master of Counselling

-+ Certification in Child Centred Play Therapy (Child Centred Australia)
++ Child Centred Play Therapy (Child Centred Australia)

-+ Certification in Tension & Trauma Releasing Exercises (ongoing)
++ Tension & Trauma Releasing Exercises (TRE®️) (TRE For All, USA)

-+ Certification in Satir Transformational Systemic Therapy Level 1 (ongoing)
++ Satir Transformational Systemic Therapy L1 (Satir Pacific, Canada)

 Registration: